CDCgov/cfa-epinow2-pipeline/README.md

 We use the `{EpiNow2}` model to correct for reporting delays in the observed time series data.
 For more details about the model, see the vignette for [`EpiNow2::estimate_infections()`](https://epiforecasts.io/EpiNow2/articles/estimate_infections.html).
 In particular, the section on [dealing with truncation](https://epiforecasts.io/EpiNow2/articles/estimate_infections.html#truncation) may be helpful.

-In our outputs, we include the following quantities:

-1. `stan_name`: What the quantity is
-1. `stan_name`: What the quantity is
-1. `stan_name`: What the quantity is
-1. `stan_name`: What the quantity is

 ## Running the pipeline